ThreeDotsLabs/watermill/docs/content/docs/messages-router.md

 ### Execution model

-Some *Consumers* may support only a single stream of messages - this means that until a `msg.Ack()` is sent, you will not receive any more messages.
+*Subscribers* can consume either one message at a time or multiple messages in parallel.
+Single stream of messages is the simplest approach and it means that until a `msg.Ack()` is called, the subscriber will not receive any more messages.

-However, some *Consumers* support multiple streams.
-For example, by subscribing to multiple partitions in parallel, multiple messages will be sent, even previous that were not Acked (e.g. the Kafka Consumer works like this).
+However, there are *Subscribers* that support multiple message streams.
+By subscribing to multiple topic partitions, multiple messages can be consumed in parallel, even previous messages that were not acked (for example, kafka subscriber works like this).
-The router can handle this case and spawn multiple `HandlerFunc` in parallel.
+Router handles this by executing multiple `HandlerFunc`s in parallel.

 ### Middleware